Speck

 Speck can refer to a number of European cured pork products, typically salted and air-cured and often lightly smoked but not cooked.

 In Germany, speck is pickled pork fat with or without some meat in it.
-In the Netherlands and Flanders, in Dutch, spek [sic] is bacon.
+In the Netherlands and Flanders, in Dutch, spek is bacon.

 Throughout much of the rest of Europe and parts of the English-speaking culinary world, speck is usually South Tyrolean speck, a type of Italian smoked ham.
 The term speck became part of popular parlance only in the eighteenth century and replaced the older term bachen, a cognate of bacon.

 Regional varieties

 There are a number of regional varieties of speck, including: